aawad6/head-first-ooad/README.md

 * Always begin a project by figuring out what the customer wants.
 * Once you've got the basic functionality of an app in place work on refining the design so it's flexible.
 * With a functional and flexible design, you can employ design patterns to improve your design further and make your app easier to reuse.
-* Find the parts of your application that change often, and try and separate them from parts of your application that don't change.
+* Find the parts of your application that change often, and try to separate them from parts of your application that don't change.
 * Building an application that works well but is poorly designed satisfies the customer but will leave you with plain, suffering, and lots of late nights fixing problems.
 * Object-oriented analysis and design (OOA&D) provides a way to produce well-designed applications that satisfy both the customer and the programmer.